 Red River Zoo, Wildlife sanctuary in Fargo, North Dakota.

-The zoo opened in 1999 after the Anderson family donated land to the Fargo Park District.
-This founding made possible the creation of an independent animal facility in the region.
+The zoo opened in 1999 after a private family donated land to the Fargo Park District, making it possible to build a standalone animal facility in the region.
+From the start, the focus was placed on cold-climate species, which shaped the entire direction of the collection.

 The community of curious travelers